prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 ## Case-studies as Developmental Learning Journeys
 In order to on-board [[hubs]] into self-organising and self-[[publishing]] capacity, prisma is first manually organising and facilitating several [[action-learning journeys]] to build internal capabilities for effective distributed system design.

-This is also the period in which to generate clarity and cohesion of the core underlying patterns that are most relevant in publishing developmental accounts of [[action-learning]].
+This is also the period in which to generate clarity and cohesion of the core underlying patterns that are most relevant in publishing developmental accounts of [[action-learning]]:

+1. Mapping - making visible the network hub and the future events being potentialised
+2. Publishing - making the learnings generated during the action-learning journey available to a broader audience
+3. Mediating learning journeys -